Wednesday, January 25, 2012

 After a rather long sabbatical, I'm back to editing a weekly show, and... it's fun.
 I'm working with a great team, including an excellent translator, a fast and accurate timer, and top-notch QC's.
 The team has developed a good work rhythm.
 The steady pace means that everyone can maintain continuity on plot, conventions, and styling.
 Even though the show is very long - more than a hundred episodes - the team can see how much progress is being made, and everyone is staying motivated.

-Of course, it helps that the series aired in the early 90's; that takes a bit of the schedule pressure off.
+Of course, it helps that the series aired in the late 80s and early 90's; that takes a bit of the schedule pressure off.
 I'm referring to Yawara!
 A Fashionable Judo Girl.

 At first blush, or even at second or third, Yawara! is not my kind of show.
 To start, it's a sports anime.
 Next, it's very long, 124 episodes.
 Then, it's rather repetitious.
 Each arc has basically the same structure.
 The heroine, Yawara, vows to quit judo so she can lead a normal life.
 Her sly grandfather, who is also her coach, tricks her into competing in the next tournament.
 After various suspenseful developments, Yawara trounces everyone.
 Step and repeat ad nauseam.
 And did I mention it's a sports anime?